Plain Green Loans promises “Cash When You Need It Most.” Sounds simple, right? But it’s anything but.

-Considering a loan from Plain Green Loans?
-It’s a tribal payday loan that’s just a plain old bad deal.
+Plain Green Loans offers tribal payday loans that are just a plain old bad deal.

 Do you have $500 or more in payday loan debt?